leliel12/talks/vvv2016/carpyncho/poster.rst

     :scale: 55 %

-    **Top:** Reproduction of the RRLyrae AB from the work of Gran, et al 2015 [1]_. **Bottom:** the simulated lightcurves with the original Fourier Components (blue) and the revised ones (red)
+    **Top:** Reproduction of the RRLyrae AB from the work of Gran, et al 2015 [1]_. **Bottom:** the simulated light curves with the original Fourier Components (blue) and the revised ones (red)

 .. figure:: img/mc.png
     :align: center
     :scale: 100 %

-    Stability of the periods calculated from carpyncho data throught 100,000 montecarlo simulations
+    Stability of the periods calculated from carpyncho data throughout 100,000 montecarlo simulations

 Future Works
 ------------

-In the short ter we planed complete the ``learn`` function of CQL and also add plotting functions.
+In the short term we plan to complete the analysis on the RRL sample as our test-bed.